MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-security-tenant-level-planning.md

 ## Security and privacy strategies

-You'll need to make some tenant-level decisions that are related to security and privacy.
+You'll need to make some tenant-level decisions that relate to security and privacy.
 The tactics taken and the decisions you make will rely on:

 - Your [data culture](powerbi-adoption-roadmap-data-culture.md).
 The goal is to encourage a data culture that understands that security and protection of data is everyone's responsibility.
 - Your [content ownership and management](powerbi-adoption-roadmap-content-ownership-and-management.md) strategies.
-The level of centralized and decentralized content management significantly impacts how security is handled.
+The level of centralized and decentralized content management significantly affects how security is handled.
 - Your [content delivery scope](powerbi-adoption-roadmap-content-delivery-scope.md) strategies.
 The number of people who will view content will influence how security should be handled for the content.
 - Your requirements to comply with global, national, regional, and industry regulations.